dotnet/docs/docs/framework/unmanaged-api/debugging/icordebugprocess11-enumerateloaderheapmemoryregions-method.md

 ---
 # ICorDebugProcess11::EnumerateLoaderHeapMemoryRegions Method

-[Supported in .NET Core 5 and later versions.]
+[Supported in .NET 5 and later versions.]

  Enumerates ranges of native memory that are used by the .NET runtime to store internal data structures that describe .NET types and methods.
-It is the same information that would be shown running the SOS "eeheap-loader" command.
+The information returned is the same information that would be shown by using the SOS `eeheap-loader` command.

 ## Syntax